-Using this guide the agents that report to Sitel follow the process described nd maintain policies and responses for SiteProtector and for Protector.
-When you configure SiteProtector the first time, in the SiteProtector Configuration Guide , and use this guide for ge.
-After you have configured your system, use this guide to se settings.
-Assumptions The following assumptions n nay affect the procedures in this document: ary slightly depending on your operating system.
-The are based on Microsoft Windows 2000 unless otherwise 1 nces an installation folder, it refers to the default installation erent folder, you must adjust the procedure accordingly.
+Using this guide Use this guide to configure and maintain policies and responses for SiteProtector and for the agents that report to SiteProtector.
+When you configure SiteProtector the first time, follow the process described in the SiteProtector Configuration Guide , and use this guide for the Policy Configuration stage.
+After you have configured your system, use this guide to maintain policies and response settings.
+Assumptions The following assumptions n nay affect the procedures in this document: Some procedures may va procedures in this guide noted. ary slightly depending on your operating system.
+The are based on Microsoft Windows 2000 unless otherwise When a procedure refere folder.
+If you used a diffe nces an installation folder, it refers to the default installation erent folder, you must adjust the procedure accordingly.
 User role You must be assigned to the tasks in this guide.
 SiteProtector Administrator user role to perform most of the Related publications Use the following documents information about SiteProtect s if you have not yet installed SiteProtector and need tor configuration options: I System Requirements I Scalability Guide Supported Agents and App liances Other SiteProtector user documents Table 1 describes other SitePr rotector user documents: Document Contents